den-materials/intro-to-ops/README.md

 One thing that you'll need to do is to make sure that the key file is read only.

-How do you change the file so that only you read the file MyCertificate.pem?
+How do you change the file so that only you can read the file MyCertificate.pem?
 <details>
 ``chmod 400 MyCertificate.pem``
 </details>

-The `ec2-user` is, well, `ec2-user`.
+The default `ec2-user` is, well, `ec2-user`.

 The `aws-host` is `ec2-35-167-168-17.us-west-2.compute.amazonaws.com`.